 Colorado Periodic Report Cost

 The Periodic Report filing fee for either the Corporation or LLC is $10.

-The Secretary of State’s office sends a reminder notice 7 days before the start of the reporting month.
+The Secretary of State’s office sends an email notification reminder notice 7 days before the start of the periodic report month.
 Even though a reminder is sent, it’s important to make an additional reminder for yourself should you not receive it.

 The annual filing is due by the last day of the anniversary month the LLC or Corporation was formed.
-For example, if your LLC or Corporation was formed January 1st, the Annual Report deadline will be every year thereafter before January 31st.
+For example, if your Colorado LLC or Corporation was formed January 1st, the Annual Report deadline will be every year thereafter before January 31st.
 You are able to file up to 2 months in advance.